rh-mad-workshop/coolstore-monolith-legacy/README.md

-The CCN Roadshow(Dev Track) Module 1 Labs 2022
+Module CHS: Migration to EAP
 ===

-This repo provides templates, generated Java codes, empty configuration for each labs that developers need to implement cloud-native microservices in workshop.
+This repo provides templates, generated Java codes, empty configuration for each labs that developers need to implement cloud-native microservices in the MAD Dev Track.

 The included Java projects and/or installation files are here: